Visit the Georgia Museum of Art

 We do, for events from weddings to commencements to business meetings and even the occasional high school prom.
 You can find out more about rental packages here.

 You can search our collections database here.
-If it doesn’t show up, that doesn’t necessarily mean we don’t have it.
+If the object you’re looking for doesn’t show up, that doesn’t necessarily mean we don’t have it.
 The database is always a work in progress.
 Please feel free to contact us through the web form and we’ll get back to you.

 Maybe!
-Full-time and part-time staff job listings, including positions on the security staff, are posted through our parent organization, the University of Georgia.
-All applications must be made through its human resources department.
-Faculty-level job listings are posted through the University System of Georgia Applicant Clearinghouse.
+All job listings, including for faculty positions, are posted through our parent organization, the University of Georgia, and applications must be made through its human resources department.